afshintalebi/nestjs-starter/README.md

 You can import Postman collection and environment variables through the files located in the `collections` folder.
 After import you can update the value of environment variables if needed.

+## Artillery
+Artillery is an open-source, modern, and powerful performance testing toolkit.
+It is designed to help developers and testers simulate heavy loads on web applications, APIs, and other services.
+Artillery allows you to define test scenarios using a simple configuration in YML file, enabling you to simulate various user behaviors, such as making HTTP requests, establishing WebSocket connections, or handling different protocols.

+You can see some examples of its usage in the [./Artillery](./artillery) folder.

 ## Tasks
 - [x] E2E tests
   - [x] Jest